LI7XI/AudioAnalyzerDocs/docs/plugin-structure/child.md

 Determines what kind of value this child measure will provide.

-> - `Number`: Will make this Child measure provide the retrieved String values of handler as a numerical value.(Correct?)
+- `Number`: Child measure will provide the retrieved values from handler.
-> - `Info`: [InfoRequest](#info-request) option will determine what string value this Child measure will provide.
+- `Info`: [InfoRequest](#info-request) option will determine what string value this Child measure will provide.

-_Todo: a rewrite._
+?>When setting `Info`, no need to specify `HandlerName` or other options, since you are going to use this child measure to retrieve infos only.

 _Examples:_